Enhancing Few-Shot Classification of Benchmark and Disaster Imagery with ABHFA-Net: Results and Discussions

 For the CDD GRAD-CAM analysis, we once again found that most of the selected algorithm pinpoints the fire hotspot (to the right of the fire image as in Fig.\ref{fig:CDD_gradcam_ALL}) accurately, with MatchingNet and ProtoNet being able to highlight the spot entirely.
-For ATTBHFA-Net, it seems that the attention maps is more spread out than the two aforementioned methods, while the RelationNet fails to spot the heat region.
-Our ATTBHFA-Net in this context is able to pinpoint the key water disaster (flood) regions and building rubble regions (infrastructure damages/collapsed building) more conspicuously than the other methods.
-The key challenge for the algorithm is the detection of key features for the land disaster class).
-We observed that the key visual cues that distinguished it as the aforementioned class is the displacement of the massive pile of earth, as seen on the bottom of the image.
-Surprisingly, MatchingNet is able to locate and focus on the region containing the features to a larger extent than the other methods.
-In fact, our ATTBHFA-Net and, to a smaller extent, the RelationNet, actually highlight the wrong regions which is of the opening in the house.
+For ABHFA-Net, it seems that the attention maps is more spread out than the two aforementioned methods, while the RelationNet fails to spot the heat region.
+Our ABHFA-Net, instead, in this context is able to pinpoint the key flood regions and building rubble regions more conspicuously than the other methods.
+Lastly, for the GRAD-CAM analysis of the MEDIC images, our ABHFA-Net once again successfully highlights the key flood regions for the flood image, along with the key rubble regions in the collapsed building image, as in Fig \ref{fig:MEDIC_gradcam_ALL}.
+However, we note that for the latter, the ProtoNet is also able to point out the exposed component of the remaining, standing part of the building, which is also a hallmark feature or signs of a building destruction.
+For the forest fire image, ProtoNet and RelationNet are able to successfully highlight a larger region of the smokes and fire hotspot on top of the tall trees, while our ABHFA-Net pinpoints only the bottom part of the hotspot, which is not as conspicuous as the top part, and MatchingNet fails to detect any key region at all (like that of the RelationNet in the fire image in the CDD).